 Mechanical recovery of Sargassum at sea

 The logistics of moving tons and tons of material with boats is impractical.
 The distance to offloading points will affect the performance; multiple boats would be required with a high degree of maintenance and running costs.
-Towing the weed out to sea has some potential.

 Elastec has taken this approach due to the minimal impact.
-Containment booms or barriers are moored in selected locations to keep the Sargassum seaweed off the beach where it will move with the wind and current either back to sea or down the coast.
+Exclusion booms or barriers are moored in selected locations to keep the Sargassum seaweed off the beach where it will move with the wind and current either back to sea or down the coast.

-Containment boom installation considerations
+Exclusion boom installation considerations

 If desired, Beach Bouncer can be built in other colors when requested.